Moments of generalized fractional polynomial processes: Fractional polynomial processes

 Now,

 and hence

 Concluding, our calculations show

-as desired. \end{proof} \begin{rem} Our result in \Cref{cor:correlation function} can be viewed as a complement to \cite[Theorem 2.1]{Leonenko14} in the $\alpha$-stable setting.
-In \cite{Leonenko14}, the authors show that if the outer process \( X_t \) has independent increments the correlation function of \( X_{L_t} \) can be explicitly computed given the identity
+\dbt{with $c$ cancelled out}, as desired. \end{proof} \begin{rem} Our result in \Cref{cor:correlation function} can be viewed as a complement to \cite[Theorem 2.1]{Leonenko14} in the $\alpha$-stable setting.
+In \cite{Leonenko14}, the authors show that if the process \( X_t \) has independent increments the correlation function of \( X_{L_t} \) can be explicitly computed given the identity

 for \( s,t \geq 0 \), where $U(t)=\frac{t^\alpha}{\Gamma(1+\alpha)}$ is the renewal function of $L_t$.
 While we relax the requirement on \( X_t \), allowing it to be merely $2$-polynomial, we impose the existence of a $2$-limiting distribution. \end{rem} Using \Cref{cor:correlation function}, we present the correlation function of a fractional one-dimensional Pearson diffusion in equilibrium.
 This result recovers (and coincides with) \cite[Theorem 3.1]{Leonenko13}.
 Note that all one-dimensional processes considered in the subsequent examples exhibit a $2$-limiting distribution $\mu$ which is straightforward to verify due to the zero-stability of their generator matrix $\cG|_{\cP_{3}}$. \begin{example}[Pearson Diffusions] Consider the stochastic differential equation